-You may have come across our earlier blog discussing “must-have SEO tools and software” where the WRD SEO team shared their most frequently used tools, this time we spoke to our paid advertising team who have shared what, in their minds, are the best PPC tools.
+You may have come across our earlier blog discussing “must-have SEO tools and software” where the WRD SEO consultants shared their most frequently used tools, this time we spoke to our PPC management team who have shared what, in their minds, are the best PPC tools.

 Here’s what Milan had to say: “it’s always a good idea to try different keyword research tools to use in correspondence with Google’s excellent Keyword Planner.